 No internet?
 No problem!
 Just make sure that you enable Google G Suite's offline access feature and you are good to go.
 Once connectivity resumes all your docs will be synced to the cloud and in the interim you can...
 Continue Reading →

 Note: the original post was published in October 2018.
-Two months later we have version 2.0 with lessons learned and some refinements.
+Now in March 2019 we have version 3.0 with lessons learned and some refinements.
 The revisions are added in italics.
 We will keep updating this post through the year.
-Copies of all...
+Copies of...
 Continue Reading →

 My awesome co-teacher @YYteach and I recently used this "Simon Says" Vocabulary mastery strategy at the end of our math unit to consolidate our vocabulary understanding.
 It works something like this ...
 Using Kagan's Pair Compare cooperative learning framework, students...
 Continue Reading →

 In the past I struggled to effectively involve my whole class authentically in retelling, inferring, and identifying author's message because the ranges of reading levels and English proficiency were so vast that it was hard to find a text we...
 Continue Reading →